Best Practices for Building a Data Product With Embedded Analytics

 Why even consider a platform and then build the analytics on top of that when your teams can build it from scratch?
 The answer is simple.
 Focusing on your key competencies is the best way to succeed in the market with your product.

-Unless analytics is your primary focus, relying on a strong partner will always prove the better option than ending up burdened with development and operations that are neither your area of expertise nor your primary business case.
+Unless analytics is your primary focus, relying on a strong partner will always prove to be the better option than being burdened with development and operations that are neither your area of expertise nor your primary business case.

 Here are the most important points you need to consider when building an analytical experience in your product: